etdev/ruby-style-guide/README.md

 > -- Jamie Zawinski

 * <a name="no-regexp-for-plaintext"></a>
-  Don't use regular expressions if you just need plain text search in string:
+  Don't use regular expressions if you just need plain text search in a string:
   `string['text']`
 <sup>[[link](#no-regexp-for-plaintext)]</sup>